History of English cricket (1726–1750)

+Slindon cricket sign, depicting the size and shape of the bat and wicket first used in Slindon in 1731.

 In the years from 1726 to 1750, cricket became an established sport in London and the south-eastern counties of England.
 In 1726, it was already a thriving sport in the south east and, though limited by the constraints of travel at the time, it was slowly gaining adherents elsewhere with references being found in other southern counties.
 Having been essentially a rural pastime for well over a century, cricket became a focus for wealthy patrons and gamblers whose interests funded its growth throughout the 18th century.

 Patrons such as the 2nd Duke of Richmond sought to ensure order both on and off the field of play.
 The earliest known written rules were deployed in 1727, but it was not until 1744 that the first code of laws was enacted.
 Ground enclosure began in 1731 and, later in the decade, admission fees were introduced.
 Media interest grew as the newspaper industry developed, a lead being taken by two new publications.
-London's Artillery Ground became the sport's showcase venue with top-class matches played in front of large crowds.
-The single wicket form enjoyed huge popularity through the 1740s until reaching its zenith in 1748.
+London's Artillery Ground became the sport's showcase venue with important matches played in front of large crowds.
+The single wicket form enjoyed huge popularity through the 1740s until reaching its peak in 1748.
 Leading players of the period included Thomas Waymark of Sussex; Robert "Long Robin" Colchin of Bromley and Kent; and Richard Newland of Slindon and Sussex.